opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 ## Changing functionality based on format

-In many workflows, it may be necessary to change what operations are performed on a file based on its format.
-For example, you may only want KeyView to perform [OCR](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#filter_shared/OCR.htm) on PDF files, or need to provide security credentials for encrypted file.
-Alternatively, your own application may need to perform certain activities, like generating a user report, for certain file types.
+In many workflows, you might need to change what operations to perform on a file based on its format.
+For example, you might want KeyView to perform [OCR](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#filter_shared/OCR.htm) only on PDF files, or you might need to provide security credentials for encrypted files.
+Alternatively, your own application might need to perform certain activities, like generating a user report, for certain file types.

-KeyView provides the ability to reliably determine the file format of a huge range of documents.
-This is done by analyzing the internal structure and content of file, rather than relying on file names or extensions.
+KeyView enables you to reliably determine the file format of a huge range of documents.
+It does this by analyzing the internal structure and content of the file, rather than relying on file names or extensions.
 Detection prioritizes both accuracy and speed, only processing as much of the file as necessary to rule out false positives.

 ### Detecting the file format

-This functionality is exposed through the API function [fpGetDocInfoFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpGetDocInfoFile.htm).
-This function returns FALSE on failure, rather than an error code, but more error information can still be obtained through the extended errors.
-Additionally, the [eClass of the structure](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/ADDOCINFO.htm) will report if detection was unable to determine the format of the file.
+File format detection functionality is exposed through the API function [fpGetDocInfoFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpGetDocInfoFile.htm).
+This function returns FALSE on failure, rather than an error code, but you can still obtain more error information through the extended errors.
+Additionally, the [eClass of the structure](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_structures/ADDOCINFO.htm) reports if detection was unable to determine the format of the file.

 ```c
 ADDOCINFO adInfo;